 Black Hills Deer

 Deer in the Black Hills were abundant when explorers arrived in the mid 1870s.
 A decade later few were found.
-Managing the deer herd in the beautiful hills is a challenge for GFP, and details of that challenge can be seen in our management plan.
+Managing the deer herd in the beautiful hills is a challenge for GFP, and details of that challenge can be seen in our Black Hills Management Plan (2008-2017).

 The Black Hills is mountainous area that can reach 7,000 feet.
 The area is covered by beautiful stands of Black Hills spruce, ponderosa pine, aspen and bur oak.
 The area encompasses 2.3 million acres, of which over three-fourths is open to public hunting.

 Whitetails dominate the hills, making up 75% of the deer herd.
 Mule deer can be found in the north, the area west of Custer, and in the foothills surrounding the Black Hills.

 Black Hills Deer - 2014 Season TBD -